rebecabergottini/rebecabergottini/README.md

 </p>

 ## About me
-- 💻 Currently, I'm studying Python and exploring its applications in the programming world.
+- 💻 Currently studying Multiplatform Application Development | Passionate about creating mobile and web applications | Exploring Java and its applications in software development

 - 🌟 My areas of interest include web development, data analysis, and automation.